Describe An Interesting Neighbour: IELTS Speaking Cue Card

 Follow up questions

-What qualities make Mrs. Soumya an interesting person?
+What qualities make Mrs. Soumya an inspiring person?

-What role do neighbors play in our lives?
+What role do you think neighbors play in our lives?

 Band 6-7